kjcpaas/resto-menu-ui/docs/worklog.md

 I will use https://react-bootstrap.netlify.app/ for the framework as we have the JS for the page components already.
 I usually prefer using https://bulma.io/ for CSS as it is more lightweight and we can implement the JS on our own anyway.

 However, as we have limited time for this exercise, I will use Bootstrap as is has components we need that are ready to use.

+## End of the road

+I ran out of time without finishing with the quality I wanted.
+The CSS styles were barebones to implement the layout but not aesthetically appealing.
+I also was not able to write some test and define the typescript types.